PIK Group: Activities

-PIK's production facilities include: the Aleksin Reinforced Concrete Structures Plant, the Naro-Fominsk Reinforced Concrete Structures Plant, the Ochakov Reinforced Concrete Structures Plant, the New Construction Systems plant in Obninsk and the Volga-Form Non-Standard Reinforced Concrete Plant.
-It also includes concrete mixing units and production of semi-finished items for the full range of components, embedded items, rigging, formwork etc. Taken together, these facilities have an annual capacity of 1.5 mln m2 of prefabricated reinforced concrete housing units and 500,000 m2 of SEM (Superefficient Monolith) façade structures, fully meeting PIK's requirements for these items.
+PIK's production facilities include: the Aleksin Reinforced Concrete Structures Plant, the Naro-Fominsk Reinforced Concrete Structures Plant, the Ochakov Reinforced Concrete Structures Plant, the New Construction Systems plant in Obninsk, and the Volga-Form Non-Standard Reinforced Concrete Plant.
+It also includes concrete mixing units and the production of semi-finished items for the full range of components, embedded items, rigging, formwork, and other related materials.
+Taken together, these facilities have an annual capacity of 1.5 million m2 of prefabricated reinforced concrete housing units and 500,000 m2 of SEM (Superefficient Monolith) façade structures, fully meeting PIK's requirements for these items.

-The company is currently erecting houses in two main categories: PIK (industrial housing) and SEM (Superefficient Monolith).
+The company is currently constructing houses in two main categories: PIK (Industrial Housing) and SEM (Superefficient Monolith).
 The basements and ground floors of PIK series buildings are monolithic, with tiled panels used from the first floor upwards.

-Most of these houses do not have balconies, though they do feature storage rooms for the residents and the facades are fitted with cages for external air conditioning units.
-This helps to preserve the architectural appearance of the facades.
+Most of these houses do not have balconies, although they do feature storage rooms for residents, and the façades are fitted with cages for external air conditioning units.
+This helps to preserve the architectural appearance of the façades.

-PIK works with both European and Russian design, architectural and engineering partners including de Architekten Cie., Gillespies, Steer Davies Gleave, John McAslan+Partners, Urbica and RuGBSC, Aukett Swanke, Buromoscow.
+PIK collaborates with both European and Russian design, architectural, and engineering partners, including de Architekten Cie., Gillespies, Steer Davies Gleave, John McAslan+Partners, Urbica, RuGBSC, Aukett Swanke, and Buromoscow.

 In 2015, the company introduced PIK Standard — its own set of regulations under which all new projects are being implemented.
-This describes all the parameters of a residential district from the external appearance of the facades to the number of electrical sockets in each apartment.
+This describes all the parameters of a residential district from the external appearance of the façades to the number of electrical sockets in each apartment.

-Together with AFA landscape bureau, PIK created Russia's first PlayHub children's playground in the grounds of the Buninskiye Luga residential district.
+Together with the AFA landscape bureau, PIK created Russia's first PlayHub children's playground in the grounds of the Buninskiye Luga residential district.
 In 2018, it plans to complete a second PlayHub in the Salaryevo Park district.

-In 2019, Samokat attracted a $10 million investment from Sergey Gordeev's PIK Group of Companies (57th place in the 2017 list of Russia's wealthiest businessmen).
+In 2019, Samokat attracted a $10 million investment from Sergey Gordeev's PIK Group of Companies.
 The deal between PIK Innovations and Samokat was closed in July 2019.
 According to the Cyprus Registrar, the PIK group received 27% of Roboretail.